No doubt you have seen photos of golden or fluorescent green, picturesque Sekinchan paddy fields (or sawah padi in the local language Bahasa Melayu)!

 Evening

 Finally, it’s time to head back to the city and since it’s along the way, why not visit Kuala Selangor for a bit?
-This is a good opportunity to see the fireflies of Kuala Selangor too!
+This is a good opportunity to see the local fireflies!

 - Drive to Kuala Selangor